katrinapo/movie-spot/README.md

 # The Shoppies - Movie Awards for Entrepreneurs

 This is a submission of the Technical Challenge for the Front End Developer Internship application for 2021.

+This application was built using React.js.
+It displays movie data fetched from the OMDB api based on the title the user has searched.
+It allows a user to nominate up to five movies and then displays the nominations below.
+The user is notified when their nomination list is full.
+The user is warned when they attempt to nominate the same movie twice.
+The user can remove nominees from their list and add new movies until the list reaches five nominations.

 A live demo can be found at https://katrinapo.github.io/the-shoppies/.